mainflux/docs/docs/platform-management.md

 curl -s -S -i --cacert docker/ssl/certs/ca.crt -X POST -H "Content-Type: application/json" -H "Authorization: <user_auth_token>" https://localhost/things/search -d '{"metadata":{"foo":"bar"}, "name":"bob", "limit": 10, "offset":0, "order":"name", "dir":"desc"}'
 ```

 You can specify `offset` and `limit` parameters in order to fetch a specific set of things.
 Also, you can specify ordering with direction through parameters `order` and `dir`.
-Ordering is possible by `name` or `id` of things, order direction can be `asc` or `desc`.
+Ordering values can be `name` or `id` of things, order direction can be `asc` or `desc`.
 If you don't provide them, default values will be used instead: 0 for `offset` and 10 for `limit`.
 Note that `limit` cannot be set to values greater than 100.
 Providing invalid values will be considered malformed request.

 The response's body will contain a list of the things filtered by name and/or metadata: